elkorn/workshop-akka/README.md

 # Actors and messages

+The actor concept was born in 1973 thanks to Carl Hewitt.
+The actor model provides an abstraction layer over concurrent and distributed processing.

 An actor is the most basic unit performing work in Akka.
+The API of Akka's actors has borrowed some syntax from Erlang (which has the actor model baked into the language since the 80s).

 Its main job is to receive and send messages.